Pimloc gets $1.8M for its AI-based visual search and redaction tool – TechCrunch

-The 2016-founded computer vision startup launched a AI -powered photo classifier service called Pholio in 2017 — pitching the service as a way for smartphone users to reclaim agency over their digital memories without having to hand their data over to cloud giants like Google.
+The 2016-founded computer vision startup launched a AI-powered photo classifier service called Pholio in 2017 — pitching the service as a way for smartphone users to reclaim agency over their digital memories without having to hand over their data to cloud giants like Google.

 It has since pivoted to position Pholio as a “specialist search and discovery platform” for large image and video collections and live streams (such as those owned by art galleries or broadcasters) — and also launched a second tool powered by its deep learning platform.
 This product, Secure Redact, offers privacy-focused content moderation tools — enabling its users to find and redact personal data in visual content.

-An example use-case it gives is for law enforcement to anonymize bodycam footage so it can be repurposed for training videos or prepared for submitting as evidence.
+An example use case it gives is for law enforcement to anonymize bodycam footage so it can be repurposed for training videos or prepared for submitting as evidence.

 “Pimloc has been working with diverse image and video content for several years supporting businesses with a host of classification, moderation and data protection challenges (image libraries, art galleries, broadcasters and CCTV providers),” CEO Simon Randall tells TechCrunch.

 “Through our work on the visual privacy side we identified a critical gap in the market for services that allow businesses and governments to manage visual data protection at scale on security footage.
-Pimloc has worked in this area for a couple of years building capability and product, as a result Pimloc has now focussed the business solely around this mission.”
+Pimloc has worked in this area for a couple of years building capability and product; as a result, Pimloc has now focused the business solely around this mission.”

 Secure Redact has two components: A first (automated) step that detects personal data (e.g. faces, heads, bodies) within video content.
 On top of that is what Randall calls a layer of “intelligent tools” — letting users quickly review and edit results.

-“All detections and tracks are auditable and editable by users prior to accepting and redacting,” he explains, adding: “Personal data extends wider than just faces into other objects and scene content including ID cards, tattoos, phone screens (body worn cameras have a habit of picking up messages on the wearer’s phone screen as they are typing, or sensitive notes on their laptop or notebook).”
+“All detections and tracks are auditable and editable by users prior to accepting and redacting,” he explains, adding: “Personal data extends wider than just faces into other objects and scene content, including ID cards, tattoos, phone screens (body-worn cameras have a habit of picking up messages on the wearer’s phone screen as they are typing, or sensitive notes on their laptop or notebook).”

-One specific user of redaction the tool he mentions is the University of Bristol.
-There a research group, led by Dr Dima Damen, an associate professor in computer vision, is participating in an international consortium of 12 universities which is aiming to amass the largest dataset on egocentric vision — and needs to be able to anonymise the video data set before making it available for academic/open source use.
+One specific user of redaction with the tool he mentions is the University of Bristol.
+There, a research group, led by Dr Dima Damen, an associate professor in computer vision, is participating in an international consortium of 12 universities which is aiming to amass the largest data set on egocentric vision — and needs to be able to anonymise the video data set before making it available for academic/open source use.

 On the legal side, Randall says Pimloc offers a range of data processing models — thereby catering to differences in how/where data can be processed.
-“Some customers are happy for Pimloc to act as data processor and use the Secure Redact SaaS solution — they manage their account, they upload footage, and can review/edit/update detections prior to redaction and usage.
+“Some customers are happy for Pimloc to act as data processor and use the Secure Redact SaaS solution — they manage their account, they upload footage and can review/edit/update detections prior to redaction and usage.
 Some customers run the Secure Redact system on their servers where they are both data controller and processor,” he notes.

 “We have over 100 users signed up for the SaaS service covering mobility, entertainment, insurance, health and security.
 We are also in the process of setting up a host of on-premise implementations,” he adds.